Skjuber/React-Chat-Application/README.md

 You can create your Scaledrone channel for free using this [link](https://www.scaledrone.com/).

-To connect to the channel you need to paste your channel ID in React-Chat-Application.js component.
+To connect to the channel just enter your channel ID in the third input field.
+Alternatively, you can paste a channel ID in the Chat-Application.js component.

 ```javascript
   //  Your Scaledrone channel ID goes here instead of  channel_ID. //